 MONSTER CUPCAKES FOR HALLOWEEN OR BIRTHDAY PARTIES

-If you are in the partying mood and wish to have some spooky monsters on the top of your cupcakes, I have the perfect download for you.
+If you are in a partying mood and wish to have some spooky monsters on the top of your cupcakes, I have the perfect download for you.

-You get 2 pages of cupcakes toppers with fun and scary monsters.
+You get 2 pages of cupcake toppers with fun and scary monsters.
 Just right for a spooky celebration.

 Originally published: Oct 30, 2016